 Video Workstations for

-Understand the parameters that make an ideal After Effects workstation
+Understand the parameters that make an ideal Premiere Elements workstation

-What makes the best system for After Effects?
+What makes the best system for Premiere Elements?

-There is no one ideal system configuration for After Effects, as users will have different video resolutions to edit and make different use of the software.
-After Effects makes use of both CPU cores, higher clock speeds and GPUs for specific effects, ultimately depending on whether you are working with HD, 4K, 6K or 8K video content, and the complexity of functions your using.
-Functions such as dissolves, warp stabilisation, colour replacement and exporting will place more demand on CPU and GPU resources.
+There is no one ideal system configuration for Premiere Elements, as users will have different video resolutions to edit and make different use of the software.
+Premiere Elements makes use of both CPU cores, higher clock speeds and GPUs too, ultimately depending on whether you are working with HD or 4K video content, and the complexity of functions you are using.
+Functions such as transitions and exporting will place more demand on CPU and GPU resources.

-What CPU should I choose for After Effects?
+What CPU should I choose for Premiere Elements?

-As explained above, a system that will be used for a mixture of After Effects functions needs to strike a good balance between CPU and GPU(s).
-Like most digital content creation (DCC) applications After Effects performs best on a CPU with a high frequency and at least eight cores, although more cores can be beneficial in some processes.
-We recommend starting with an AMD Ryzen 7 or Intel Core i7, upgrading to Ryzen 9 or Core i9 if budget allows.
-If you’re also going to be generating higher resolution video content then an AMD Threadripper is a good choice as these have more PCIe lanes, enabling the system to support multiple GPUs and other devices such as capture cards and faster network interfaces.
+As explained above, a system that will be used for a mixture of Premiere Elements functions needs to strike a good balance between CPU and GPU.
+Like most digital content creation (DCC) applications Premiere Elements performs best on a CPU with a high frequency and at least eight cores, although more cores can be beneficial in some processes.
+We recommend starting with an AMD Ryzen 5 or Intel Core i5, upgrading to Ryzen 7 or Core i7 if budget allows.
+For systems where mixed workloads are used, then Ryzen 9 or Core i9 may be beneficial.

-What GPU(s) do I need for After Effects?
+What GPU(s) do I need for Premiere Elements?

-While After Effects does most of its calculations on the CPU, a fast GPU is crucial for a responsive experience with specific 3D effects and plugins, with more powerful models providing a more noticeable benefit when working with complex and high resolution video.
-We recommend the NVIDIA GeForce RTX GPUs as a good starting point in the NVIDIA range, adding in more GPUs if budget allows and your workloads scale well.
-If not, choose a single GeForce RTX GPU, but with larger memory.
+A fast GPU is crucial for a responsive DCC experience in Premiere Elements, with more powerful models providing a more noticeable benefit when working with complex and high resolution video.
+We recommend the NVIDIA RTX GPU range, choosing your card depending on your budget.

-How much RAM is recommended for After Effects?
+How much RAM is recommended for Premiere Elements?

-The minimum RAM that we recommend for After Effects is 32GB, upgrading to 128GB or more for 4K and higher resolution projects.
+The minimum RAM that we recommend for Premiere Elements is 32GB for HD content, upgrading to 64GB or 128GB 4K projects.

-We always recommend using an SSD for the boot drive that will host your OS, After Effects itself, and any active projects you are working on.
+We always recommend using an SSD for the boot drive that will host your OS, Premiere Elements itself, and any active projects you are working on.
 The high speed of SSDs allows your system to boot, launch applications, and load files many times faster than any traditional hard drive.
-We would also recommend a second SSD or even an NVMe SSD - depending on your budget - for active After Effects projects files.
+We would also recommend a second SSD or even an NVMe SSD - depending on your budget - for active Premiere Elements projects files.
 If files are large or numerous several secondary SSDs can be added in RAID configurations to protect data integrity.
 An alternative solution for high capacity SSD active storage or cheaper HDD archiving could be to employ an external NAS device allowing both sharing and RAID protection.

-When it comes to deciding on drive capacity, this will very much depend on your number of files and the project sizes.
+When it comes to deciding on SSD drive capacity, this will very much depend on your number of files and the model sizes.
 You should also consider the space required by other applications and their associated files too.

 |High-End (8K)||Mid-Range (4K)||Entry-Level (HD)|